InternetMaximalism/intmax2-docs/developers-hub/intmax-block-builder/standalone.md

 Before running the command, make sure to set up the `.env` file or configure the necessary environment variables.

+⚡ Tip: If you don’t need logs and want to avoid storage usage on your server, you can run Docker with `--log-driver=none`.
+This disables log persistence and prevents your disk from filling up.

 **x86-64 Architecture**

 ```bash